AdobeDocs/release-notes.en/current.md

 _Assets view_

-* **Smart tags blocklist** &ndash; In Assets Essentials, create a blocklist that is composed of words that you may not want added as [!UICONTROL Smart Tags] to assets when they are uploaded to the repository.
-This capability helps you to maintain brand compliance and reduces effort to moderate Smart Tags.
+* **[!UICONTROL Smart Tags] blocklist** &ndash; In Assets Essentials, create a blocklist that is composed of words that you may not want added as [!UICONTROL Smart Tags] to assets when they are uploaded to the repository.
+This capability helps you to maintain brand compliance and reduces the effort to moderate Smart Tags.

 ### [!DNL Experience Manager Forms] as a [!DNL Cloud Service]